History of Jack Black in Timeline

 1991: Death of Brother Howard

-In 1991, one of Jack Black's brothers, Howard, passed away from AIDS at the age of 36.
+In 1991, one of Jack Black's brothers, Howard, died of AIDS at age 36.

-1996: Start of Relationship with Laura Kightlinger
+1996: Start of relationship with Laura Kightlinger

-2005: End of Relationship with Laura Kightlinger
+2005: End of relationship with Laura Kightlinger

 In 2005, Jack Black's relationship with Laura Kightlinger ended.